wp-plugins/photosmash-galleries/readme.txt

 Visit the [Changelog on Smashly.net](http://smashly.net/photosmash-galleries/ "Changelog on Smashly.net") to see what is currently in development.

+= 0.4.03 - 11/7/2009 =

+    * Fixed gallery setting "maintain ratio" so that it does not force thumbnail sizes when gallery is displayed
+    * Several code tweaks to enable PhotoSmash Extend functionality - particularly around creating new posts on upload
+    * Now only supporting WordPress 2.8 and higher.
+Does not specifically break compatibility with versions later than 2.6, but going forward, only 2.8+ will be supported.
+There is a big security hole in WordPress versions prior to 2.8, so this is my part in encouraging users folks to upgrade.
+It's for your own good...I know from experience ;-)

 = 0.4.02 - 09/26/2009 =

     * Added THE Widget!!
 Display Random, Recent, or normal galleries.
 ONLY WORKS WITH WP 2.8+.
 PhotoSmash will continue to work with versions back to 2.6, but this widget uses the new Widget API available in WP 2.8.